 - Devices running the Google Android OS (connect to power before starting encryption) - method "Clear"

 The ADISA Industry Standards apply to companies that participate in the IT asset recovery and disposal, leasing, logistics, repairs.
 The ADISA audit process includes unannounced operational audits and forensic audits.
-It accepts the highest industry standards and reflects current best practices for handling data carrying assets.
+It accepts the highest industry standards and reflects current best practices for deleting cell phone data.

-NSYS Tools erasure methods have successfully passed testing attacks using ADISA Product Claims Test Method v1.0 in 2018 and have received certification by ADISA confirming that NSYS Erasure software can be used to sanitize data against ADISA risk levels 1 and 2.
+Whether you are a wholesaler, retailer, phone repairer, when dealing with used devices, you need to take care of the security of personal data in any case.
+NSYS Tools erasure methods have successfully passed testing attacks using ADISA Product Claims Test Method v1.0 in 2018 and have received certification by ADISA confirming that NSYS Data Erasure software can be used to sanitize data against ADISA risk levels 1 and 2.

 Want to implement our solution for data erasure?
 Contact us for more details.